mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ## Easy to extend

+The library's core framework does not assume the usage of any systems of quantities or units.
+It is fully generic and allow defining any system abstraction on top of it.

 Most entities in the library can be defined with a single line of code without preprocessor macros.
 Users can easily extend provided systems with custom dimensions, quantities, and units.